Jonathan Stewart: Music career

 Stewart is an aspiring music producer, "I don't want to hear my music being played and someone degrading women.
 I'm limited to that factor, but there's a lot to be talked about.
 If anybody wants to use my beats, I want to maintain my integrity that I have as a person."

 Jonathan Stewart also spoke with Dubcnn about his music career, stating "Music isn't a business for me.
 I'm not trying to supplement my lifestyle with music.
 I love music and I play music everyday, whether it's my piano, or making a song.
 It's the same with football, I get paid well to play football, because I'm blessed to have a lot of skill, but I could never be this good without loving the game...
 I love to play football as much as I did when I was a kid and played for nothing but love.
 Music is the same way.
 God blessed me with gifts for both and I love both, but I don't do music to make money at all.
-I love music, so why not let people listen to it."
+I love music, so why not let people make love to it."